jorgermurillo/SHARDS-C/README.md

 This work was done as part of a larger project for Dr. Cristina Abad (https://sites.google.com/site/cristinaabad/).

+## Acknowledgements

 This work was funded in part by a Google Faculty Research Award.

+This work was possible thanks to the Amazon Web Services Cloud Credits for Research program.

 miau :cat: